CosmaLab/Black-Space-Analysis/README.md

 ## Output
 Generates percentage of a Region Of Interest (ROI) with no localizations or low density of localizations(i.e the "Black Space") over the total area found in the workspace and are automatically saved as a .xls file.
 ## Composed by:
-- `QuickDensity.m`: accessory function, open first, check and adjust to image dimension (ex.
-256 or 512 pixels).
 - `BlackSpace_MAIN.m`: main script, code to open to run the analysis.
+- `QuickDensity.m`: accessory function

 ## Tested
 - Tested using Matlab_2016b